Northwestern Polytechnic: Academic programs

-As a polytechnic, NWP has steadily expanded a variety of learning pathways.
+As a polytechnic, NWP has expanded a variety of learning pathways.
 In Fall 2023, NWP began offering four-year bachelor's degrees in business administration and computing science.
-A Bachelor of Education for aspiring elementary school teachers will be offered in Fall 2025, and new degrees with a focus on Mental Health are currently under development.
+In Fall 2025, NWP began offering four-year bachelor's degrees in elementary education.
+In 2024, NWP was the recipient of funding to expand education for mental health professions in Alberta, and began offering a social work diplomas in 2025.

-NWP is also now home to the farthest-reaching and northernmost multi-site medical education program, thanks to a partnership with the University of Alberta.
-The Northern Alberta Medical Program (NAMP) prepares graduates for family medicine and general practice.
+NWP is part of the Northern Alberta Medical Program (NAMP), a multi-site medical education program in partnership with the University of Alberta, which prepares graduates for family medicine and general practice.

-In addition to local degrees, NWP also offers several collaborative degree completion opportunities, which allow students to complete two years as an NWP student before wrapping up their qualification at a degree-granting university.
-As of 2024, transfer programs include two years toward a Bachelor of Arts, commerce, computing science, education, engineering, fine arts, kinesiology, open studies science and social work.
+In addition to local degrees, NWP also offers several collaborative degree completion opportunities, which allow students to complete two years as an NWP student before completing their qualification at a degree-granting university.
+As of 2026, transfer programs include two years toward a Bachelor of Arts, commerce, engineering, fine arts, kinesiology, and science.

-A vibrant hub for career-focused education, NWP offers a range of two-year diploma programs, certificates and apprenticeship pathways.
+NWP offers a range of two-year diploma programs, certificates and apprenticeship pathways.
 The institution has industry partnerships with global corporations like Caterpillar Inc. and Finning Canada, and hosts the only authorized Harley-Davidson® Training Centre in Canada.

 Academic upgrading is also offered, which allows individuals to earn high school prerequisites needed for apprenticeship programs, and college-level or university courses, and/or a certificate of grade 12 Equivalency.
-The Polytechnic's Continuing Education department is the starting point for a variety of office, business, industry, safety, health, and human services certificate and micro-credential courses that enhance personal and professional development, and range from one-day courses to full-credit programs.
+The Polytechnic's continuing education department offers a variety of office, business, industry, safety, health, and human services certificate and micro-credential courses that range from one-day courses to full-credit programs.

 Athletics

 Northwestern Polytechnic's athletics program is a member of the Alberta Colleges Athletics Conference and Canadian Collegiate Athletics Association.
-Student-athletes compete as the NWP Wolves, and as of 2024, there were more than 100 dedicated athletes competing in eight teams over five sports, including cross-country running, basketball, indoor track, soccer, and volleyball.
-Golf and women's hockey programs were added in 2025.
+Student-athletes compete as the NWP Wolves, and as of 2026, athletes competed in eleven teams over seven sports, including cross-country running, basketball, indoor track, soccer, futsal, and volleyball, and golf.
+A women's hockey program will be added in the fall of 2026.